tikhandesanket/ai-chatbot/README.md

 Steps to install

-1) Add gem in your Gem file - ` gem 'ai_chatbot', '~> 0.1.6.2`
+1) Add gem in your Gem file - ` gem 'ai_chatbot', '~> 0.1.6.4`

 2) How to use it - pass your question in the question variable   `AiChatbot::Chatbot.ask_question(question)`

 3) If the answer doesn't match or does not exist train your model to match

-  `AiChatbot::Chatbot.train_model("How to rename column in table","rails generate migration RenameOldColumnNameToNewColumnNameInTableName..")`
+  `AiChatbot::Chatbot.train_model("How to rename a column in the table", "rails generate migration RenameOldColumnNameToNewColumnNameInTableName..")`

-4) If you want tu update answer `AiChatbot::Chatbot.update_answer("How to rename column in table"," ADD UPDATED ANSWER HERE")`
+4) If you want to update the answer `AiChatbot::Chatbot.update_answer("How to rename column in table"," ADD UPDATED ANSWER HERE")`

 make sure you have a machine with Python3 also install scikit-learn by  pip install scikit-learn `Python3 also install scikit-learn by  pip install scikit-learn`